jlleongarcia/jlleongarcia/content/blog/tinker-wg-travelrouter.md

 #     alt: "ChatPDF" # alt text
 #     caption: "SelfHosting A RAG App to chat with PDFs." # display caption under cover
 tags: ["Gen-AI","Python","Dev"]
-description: 'Better Networking while Traveling with GL-MT3000 and Tailscale VPN.'
+description: 'Better Networking while Traveling with GL-MT3000 with Wireguard (and Tailscale) VPN.'
 summary: 'How to use a travel router to access home resources while abroad.'
 url: 'travel-router-gl-mt3000-review'
 ---